portal-cornell/comad/README.md

 # Collaborative Manipulation Dataset (CoMaD)

-The CoMaD dataset is a collection of collaborative kitchen activities.
+The CoMaD dataset is a collection of human-human and human-robot interactions in collaborative kitchen activities.
 We release 5 different long-horizon activities (Reactive Stirring, Cart Place, Table Setting, Cabinet Arrange, and, Object Handovers).

 The dataset contains multiple episodes of human-human and human-robot teams performing each activity.
 There are over 15 unique users across our dataset collaborating with a Franka Emika Research 3 robot arm.